-Does the requirement that eligible floorplan, credit card, premium finance, and auto ABS (issued by a master trust) be issued to refinance existing ABS maturing in 2009 apply at the individual master trust level or at the issuer level?
+Does the requirement that eligible floorplan, credit card, premium finance, and auto ABS (issued by a master trust) be issued to refinance existing ABS maturing in 2009 or the first quarter of 2010 apply at the individual master trust level or at the sponsor level?

-The refinancing limitation applies at the issuer level rather than the individual trust level.
-For example, if an issuer has four master trusts with a total of \$20 billion in ABS maturing in 2009, the maximum amount of TALF-eligible ABS the issuer could issue in 2009 is \$20 billion; it may issue that \$20 billion in ABS from one trust or from multiple trusts.
+The refinancing limitation applies at the sponsor level rather than the individual master trust level.
+For example, if a sponsor has four master trusts with a total of \$20 billion in ABS maturing in 2009 and the first quarter of 2010, the maximum amount of TALF-eligible ABS the issuer could issue in 2009 and the first quarter of 2010 is \$20 billion in the aggregate; it may issue that \$20 billion in ABS from one master trust or from multiple master trusts.

-How are variable funding notes (VFNs) with commitment termination dates in 2009 treated in the calculation of the amount of an issuer's credit card, floorplan, premium finance, or auto ABS (issued by a master trust) maturing in 2009?
+How are variable funding notes (VFNs) with commitment termination dates in 2009 or the first quarter of 2010 treated in the calculation of the amount of a sponsor's credit card, floorplan, premium finance, or auto ABS (issued by a master trust) maturing in 2009 or the first quarter of 2010?